Why Would A Facebook Page Get Banned?

 Facebook is a free-to-use social media platform, which means that they have control over the types of posts and pages that they allow.
 When we sign up for Facebook, we agree to all of their rules and guidelines.
 These guidelines attempt to make the social media platform as enjoyable to use as possible.
+But why would a Facebook page get banned?
+Below we provide 5 reasons why Facebook pages get banned, and how you can improve your digital presence beyond social media platforms.

 Over at Boylan Point Agency, we work with a variety of different social media platforms to best improve your online presence.
 One of which is Facebook, the social media giant.
 When considering getting your business online, Facebook can be a great place to start or add to your digital efforts.
 However, it is essential to familiarize oneself with Facebook Guidelines.
 A banned page can mean losing hours of marketing efforts, connection to potential clients, and a hit in reputation.